-Flows SW into Fraser River, near Loos
+Flows SW into Fraser River near Loos

-Morkill was born in Sherbrooke, Quebec, and came to British Columbia in 1898.
+Morkill was born in Sherbrooke, Québec, and came to British Columbia in 1898.
 He received his commission as a British Columbia Land Surveyor in 1910.
-Morkill was employed in 1912 by the British Columbia government making surveys on the Fraser River, between Horsey Creek and Holmes River.
-In 1913, with Alan S. Thompson, Morkill surveyed between the Goat River and Catfish Creek.
+Morkill was employed in 1912 by the British Columbia government making surveys on the Fraser River between Horsey Creek and Holmes River.
+In 1913, with Alan S. Thompson, Morkill surveyed between Goat River and Catfish Creek.

 - Robson Valley Courier.
-Weekly newspaper published by Pyramid Press of Jasper from1969–88.
+Weekly newspaper published by Pyramid Press of Jasper from 1968–88 (1968–1988).

 - Andrews, Gerald Smedley [1903–2005].
 Métis outpost.
 Memoirs of the first schoolmaster at the Métis settlement of Kelly Lake, B.C.
 1923-1925.
 Victoria: G.S.
 Andrews, 1985.
 Internet Archive